-Representatives from more than 160 countries have registered to take our online IP crime training courses.
-To cater for such a global audience, the courses are available in six languages: Arabic, English, French, Mandarin, Portuguese and Spanish.
+Representatives from countries around the world have registered to take our online IP crime training courses which are available in six languages: Arabic, English, French, Mandarin, Portuguese and Spanish.

 Recognizing our trainees

-We are proud to work with police academies around the world and to recognize the achievement of all trainees.
+We are proud to work with police academies and enforcement bodies around the world and to recognize the achievement of all trainees.

 Embedding IP training into national police curriculums